-Liability insurance is an important part of every car insurance policy.
-When you or a driver covered under your policy are involved in an accident in which either of you is at fault, liability coverage is there to help cover the costs of the other person or persons involved who are not at fault.
+Liability car insurance is the most basic car insurance often required to drive legally and it’s an important part of every car insurance policy.
+When you or a driver covered under your policy are involved in an accident in which either of you is at fault, liability coverage is there to help cover the costs of the person or people in the other vehicle who were not at fault.

-Coverage limits are displayed as a set of numbers with slashes between them (e.g., 50/100/50).
+With liability car insurance, these coverage limitations are displayed as a set of 3 numbers such as 50/100/50.
 This includes three types of coverage grouped together which are measured in the thousands of dollars.

 The third number is how much your auto insurance policy will pay out for property damages, also known as property damage liability coverage.

 While the structure above clearly spells out the limits for each liability type, it has a downside: You might still be left with expenses that your insurance company won’t cover.

 For example, if you have a 50/100/50 policy – 50K in bodily injury, 100K in total bodily injury, 50K in property damage – and you’re in an accident that results in $80,000 worth of property damage your insurance policy will only cover $50,000 of the property damage because that’s your policy limit.
 You could be sued for the remaining $30,000 in damage.